-- Areas of arable farming stand out from the characteristic pastoral landscape of the Moors type. - Hedgerow management is variable, with few hedgerow trees in some sections and generally gappy, species poor hedgerows, many originating as scrub grown up over ditches. - Loss of historic orchards. - Pressure for diversification of land use particularly near the urban edge of Weston-super-Mare. - Urban influences apparent in the form of neglect, fly tipping and increased leisure related uses, such as caravans/mobile homes in western section.
+- Areas of arable farming stand out from the characteristic pastoral landscape of the Moors type. - Hedgerow management is variable, with few hedgerow trees in some sections and generally gappy, species poor hedgerows, many originating as scrub grown up over ditches. - Loss of historic orchards. - Pressure for diversification of land use particularly near the urban edge of Weston-super-Mare. - Urban influences apparent in the form of neglect, fly tipping and car dumping in western section.